 Divorce after retirement

-Indeed, divorce rates among aging seniors, also known as “gray divorce,” have surged in recent years.
-The latest data released in 2021 from the U.S. Census Bureau found that while the overall divorce rate in America currently hovers at around 34 percent, the percentage of adults who divorce between the ages of 55 and 64 is statistically highest, at 43 percent.
-1
+Divorce rates among aging seniors, also known as “gray divorce,” have surged in recent years.
+The latest data from the U.S. Census Bureau found that while the overall divorce rate in America currently hovers at around 34 percent, the percentage of adults who divorce between the ages of 55 and 64 is statistically highest, at 43 percent.1

 A prior Pew Research Center report suggests that many were second marriages: “During their young adulthood, baby boomers had unprecedented levels of divorce.
 Their marital instability earlier in life is contributing to the rising divorce rate among adults ages 50 and older today, since remarriages tend to be less stable than first marriages.”2 (Related: Divorce alternatives)